Loginistaken/ConstructionIQ-lens-new-IR-lens/Wiz-Dimensional-Thermal.md

 Total			$165
 9. Final Verdict

-Wiz-Bit Thermal Glasses represent a major upgrade in safety, comfort, battery life, durability, and eye health compared to previous versions.
+Wiz-Dimensional Thermal Glasses represent a major upgrade in safety, comfort, battery life, durability, and eye health compared to previous versions.
 While some tech (dual microbattery, auto-dimming, advanced chip) is expensive and at the edge of current consumer reality, all components are technically feasible with present-day materials and manufacturing.

-Name: Wiz-Bit Thermal Glasses
+Name: Wiz-Dimensional Thermal Glasses
 Best Use: Construction, fieldwork, safety, material identification, night/day use Competitive Edge: More durable, safer, smarter, longer lasting, and comfortable than prior models.